evisp/holbertonschool-machine_learning/math/probability/README.md

 #### Common Probability Distributions
 Exploration of frequently used distributions such as binomial, normal, and uniform distributions, and their applications in machine learning.

----

-By understanding these concepts, you'll gain the ability to work with data uncertainty, model probabilities, and dive deeper into statistical and machine learning techniques.

----